alysnow/Final-Project/Supporting Documents/00 Notes.md

 * Created Visualisations within MovieBase_main.ipynb

 * Deploy Web Application to Heroku

+* Fixed the Model to ensure a Good and Bad Movie is returned from the prediction by amending line 168 in the app.py file from "scaled_results = scaler.fit_transform" to scaled_results = scaler.transform removing the "fit"

+* Style Web Application and final touches (styles.css/bootstrap)
 - - -

 ## Remaining Tasks

-* Fix Model to ensure a Good and Bad Movie is returned from the prediction
 * Update index.html page with carousel and member thumbnails
-* Style Web Application and final touches (styles.css/bootstrap)
 * Prepare 10 minute data deep dive or infastructure presentation
 * Update README and clean up files for submission